CAR T Cell therapy in India beat available economical option

 CAR-T cells target and eliminate cancer cells throughout the body.
 After receiving CAR-T therapy, you will be closely watched.

-What Type Of Cancer Cells Can Be Treated With Car-T Cell Therapy?
+What Type of Cancer Cells Can Be Treated With Car-T Cell Therapy?

 Only patients with adult B-cell non-lymphoma Hodgkin’s or pediatric acute lymphoblastic leukemia who have already tried two unsuccessful conventional therapies can currently use CAR T-cell therapy products that have received FDA approval.
 However, CAR T-cell therapy is now being tested in clinical studies as a first or second-line treatment for adult lymphoma and pediatric acute lymphoblastic leukemia.
-Recently, some of the studies have shown remarkable successes in cases of solid tumors too like glioblastoma, gliomas, liver cancer, lung cancer, GI cancer, pancreatic cancer and oral cancers.
+Recently, some of the studies have shown remarkable successes in cases of solid tumors too, like glioblastoma, gliomas, liver cancer, lung cancer, GI cancer, pancreatic cancer, and oral cancer.

 What Are The Advantages Of Car-T Cell Therapy?